 Instructions

-- Add water (enough to cover the bones and meat) to a large stockpot, take it to a boil on high heat.
-Add the beef bones, brisket and 1 tablespoon of salt.
+- Parboiling the Bones In a large stockpot, add enough water to cover the beef bones and brisket.
+Bring to a boil over high heat.
+Once boiling, add the beef bones, brisket, and 1 tablespoon of salt.
 Boil for 5 to 8 minutes.
-Drain and rinse any scum on the bones and meat under cold water.
+Drain the meat and bones, then rinse them under cold water to remove any scum.
 Set aside.

-- When broth is done cooking, strain the broth with a colander into another large pot.
-Skim off any fat and scum.
-Season the broth with rock sugar, mushroom powder (1 tablespoon at a time to taste), and fish sauce.
-As always, taste and add more seasoning as needed to your taste.
+- After 4 hours of simmering, strain the broth into another large pot using a colander.
+Discard the solids.
+Skim off any remaining fat or scum from the broth.
+Season the broth with rock sugar, mushroom powder (adding 1 tablespoon at a time and tasting as you go), and fish sauce.
+Taste and adjust the seasoning as needed for a rich, balanced flavor.

 Notes